-- Use gentle movements, and don’t creep it closer, as the bird might think you’re stalking it as prey.
+- Use gentle movements, and don’t creep closer, as the bird might think you’re stalking it as prey.

 - If the parrot bites you again, tap its beak, say “no,” and ignore it.

-- Ruffled feathers
+- Ruffled feathers.

-- A crouched position or low-hanging head
+- A crouched position or low-hanging head.

-- Swinging from side to side
+- Swinging from side to side.

-- A rapid change in pupil size
+- Eye pinning (a rapid change in pupil size).

 Pineapple Green Cheek Conure Health Problems

 It’s spread by parrots breathing in dust containing dried saliva, mucous, feathers, and droppings from other feathers.
 It can also be passed to humans, causing psittacosis (parrot fever).

-- Appetite loss
+- Appetite loss.

-- Fluffed feathers
+- Fluffed feathers.

-- Beak discharge
+- Beak discharge.

-- Lime droppings
+- Lime droppings.

-- Difficulty moving or flying
+- Difficulty moving or flying.

 Polyomavirus is a deadly infection that affects the organs and body parts.
 Young parrots are most at risk and usually die from it.

-- Loss of appetite
+- Loss of appetite.

-- Weight loss
+- Weight loss.

-- Swollen abdomen
+- Swollen abdomen.

-- Breathing difficulties
+- Breathing difficulties.

-- Sudden death
+- Sudden death.

 Polyomavirus is commonly caused by direct contact with other infected birds.
 This could be through feces, dander, air, nest boxes, feather dust, and incubators.